 This website is about the book Building Passions (full title: Brunel, Barry and 'modern' Victorian architecture).
 It has been created by the book's author and self-publisher Nick von Behr.

-If you'd simply like to buy the book go to this page.
-If you would like to know more about it first, then please read on.
+If you'd simply like to buy the book go to 'Buy the book'.
+If you would like to know more about it first, then please read on and look at the other pages on the site.

 SUMMARY OF THE BOOK